 - Broken SATA/IDE controller chip present on the motherboard

 SMART is a self-diagnostic tool that is embedded in your hard drive (HDD) or solid-state drive (SSD).
-It serves the purpose of monitoring continuously drive conditions, including error rates and performance while reporting its result to the computer system.
+It serves the purpose of monitoring continuous drive conditions, including error rates and performance, while reporting its result to the computer system.
 Using predictive failure analysis, it essentially reports if a failure on the hard disk is about to happen as opposed to an actual failure.

 SMART Failure Predicted on Hard Disk